fruux/fruux.github.io/page/2/index.md

                     <time>Mar.
 12th, 2016</time>
                     <h1><a href="http://sabre.io/blog/2016/sabre-dav-3.0.8-release">sabre/dav 3.0.8 released</a></h1>
                     <p>We just released sabre/dav 3.0.8.
 This release contains the following changes:</article>
-                <hr />                            <article class="blog-entry">
-                    <time>Mar.
-12th, 2016</time>
-                    <h1><a href="http://sabre.io/blog/2016/sabre-xml-1.4.1-release">sabre/xml 1.4.1 released</a></h1>
-                    <p>We just released sabre/xml 1.4.1.
-This release contains an improvement in
-parsing clark-notation strings.
-We now cache the result of these, which can result in significant speed-ups for large documents with lots of repeating xml element names.</article>
                                     </section>
     </div>
 </div>
 <figure class="bg--cloudy">
     <img src="http://sabre.io/img/home_background.jpg">
 </figure>

     <!-- this is where the ugly bit starts.
 Stupid javascript :( -->